isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution966.md

 ---
-title: Xero Cloud Accounting Software Version 10.5-YOIO Xero Standard Package
+title: Xero is a beautiful, intelligent software platform designed to make life better for small businesses and their advisors, and to help them grow and thrive.
 permalink: /productivity-solutions-grant/solutionrepo/solution966
 ---

 ### Description

-Xero is a beautiful, intelligent software platform designed to make life better for small businesses and their advisors, and to help them grow and thrive.
+201814789W

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_YOIO_Annex_3_CR_wef_29_July_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria